sdboyer/sdboyer.io/content/vgo/failure-modes.md

 vgo does not allow such declarations, as respecting them would entail that MVS cross Schaefer's dichotomy into an NP-hard search.
 However, while discussing an earlier draft of this post, Russ agreed that a service to track incompatibility declarations would be beneficial for vgo.
 In the interest of being as fair as possible to vgo and MVS, I'm going to pretend like its general behavior part of the specification already.

-With such a service, Aparna could then Declare the incompatibility (exact mechanism TBD).
+With such a service, Aparna could then Declare the incompatibility.
 MVS itself would not know or care that such a declaration exists, but the logic in  `vgo get`  surrounding MVS would.
 If MVS were ever to select  `A@v1.0.0` and `C@v1.0.0` together, vgo would be able to warn the user about it.

 Let's bring this back in line with the other strategies by adding to our table: